-I also like coding, climbing things, and taking stuff apart to see how it works.
+I like coding, climbing things, everything DIY, and taking stuff apart to see how it works.
 I'm also working to get a community upcycling collective called Bed Roll Baltimore going!

 Cities are everywhere, affecting plants and animals more each day.
 Yet, many species show the ability to evolve to cope with city life.
 I'm using weed species and genomics to understand how populations are structured in major US cities.
 I'm also curious about how different parts of the city (some more stressful than others) drive genetically-based traits.